D-Kachroo/FCC-budget-app-project/README.md

 ## Project Overview
 The `Category` class simulates budget categories (e.g., Food, Clothing, Entertainment) with deposit, withdrawal, transfer, and balance tracking.
 Each category maintains a ledger of transactions and supports detailed string formatting for display.

-Additionally, the `create_spend_chart` function generates a **text-based bar chart**, which showcases the percentage of total spending per category.
+Additionally, the `create_spend_chart` function generates a **text-based bar chart**, which shows the percentage of total spending per category.

 ### Features:
 - **Category Class**: